TEST 3: Testing The MAF Signal

 Start the already warmed up engine.

-Let's analyze your MAF signal test result:
+Let's interpret your MAF signal test result:

 If this info really saved the day, buy me a beer!